 The Catacombs of Paris: History & How to Visit

-Few places in the French capital inspire the morbid curiosity that the Catacombs of Paris do– and for good reason.
-The section that’s open to the public […]
+In the French capital, few places inspire the kind of morbid curiosity that the Catacombs of Paris do– and for very good reason.
+The relatively small section […]

 Looking for Roman Paris: Ancient Ruins From Lutetia

-Heading to Paris to see Roman ruins?
+Hoping to see significant Roman ruins in Paris on your next trip?
 Probably not.
-Unlike Pompeii, Lyon (the former capital of Roman Gaul, once called Lugdunum), and Rome itself, Paris isn’t especially […]
+Unlike Pompeii, Lyon (the former capital of Roman Gaul, once called Lugdunum), and […]

 The Musée Carnavalet, Dedicated to Paris City History, Finally Re-Opens